colthreepv/angular-media-player/README.md

 #### player.next([autoplay])
 Parameter `autoplay` type `boolean`
-Goes to next audioElement if there is one in the playlist.
+Goes to next mediaElement if there is one in the playlist.
 Autoplay behaviour is the following:
-If a song is _already_ playing, it will change to the next audioElement, and autoplay as soon as it's loaded.
+If a song is _already_ playing, it will change to the next mediaElement, and autoplay as soon as it's loaded.
 You can force the autoplay using the `autoplay` parameter.

 #### player.prev([autoplay])
 Parameter `autoplay` type `boolean`
-Goes to previous audioElement if there is one in the playlist.
+Goes to previous mediaElement if there is one in the playlist.
-If a song is _already_ playing, it will change to the previous audioElement, and autoplay as soon as it's loaded.
+If a song is _already_ playing, it will change to the previous mediaElement, and autoplay as soon as it's loaded.
 You can force the autoplay using the `autoplay` parameter.

 #### player.toggleMute()